RoseCityRobotics/common_platform/docs/source/hardware.md

 The Pololu Romi Chassis forms the physical structure of your robot.

 - Follow the [Romi Chassis Assembly Guide](https://www.pololu.com/docs/0J68/4) for detailed instructions on assembling the chassis.

+### Starting with the Basic Test

+**Flash the Teensy 4.0 Board:**
+Begin by flashing the Teensy 4.0 board with the basic test code found in the repository at `/firmware/basic_test/basic_test.ino`.
+This initial test is crucial for validating your setup.

+**Expected Behavior:**
+Upon successful flashing, the robot should exhibit a simple behavior pattern: moving forward, pausing, and then moving backward.